Methodology All Trends

 I went back to the drawing boards.

-And I started learning about Traditional Software Development.
+Started learning about Traditional Software Development.

 Here is the result: